-Yes, I had a serving of both, and finished every last bite.
+I had a serving of each, and finished every last bite.
 It didn’t escape me that this rice, along with all the other ingredients in our meal—were grown by Bwosai and her family.
 I was grateful for it all.

 It’s hard to believe this amazing spread was cooked in less than an hour, with just a few kitchen implements, and over a single, small outdoor fire pit.

-I hate to admit it, but I’m now a bit embarrassed by my collection of kitchen doodads.
+I hate to admit it, but I’m embarrassed now by my reliance on a hodgepodge of kitchen gadgets to get a meal on the table.
 When push comes to shove, they’re really not as essential as I’ve made them out to be in my mind.

 For dessert, we ate fresh fruit picked from the farm: pucker-inducing passion fruit…